-- Advise students on how to critically evaluate the sources they use and take notes in their own words.
+- Advise students on how to critically evaluate the sources they use (whether references or writing tools) and take notes in their own words.

 Assessment design and planning:

-- Don’t use the same assignment titles each year.
+- Don’t use the same assignment titles every year.

-- Use original case studies where individual ideas are required.
+- Use original case studies where unique ideas are required.